ToshioCP/Gtk4-tutorial/README.md

 It focuses on beginners so the contents are limited to the basics.
 The table of contents is at the end of this abstract.

-- Section 3 to 21 describes the basics, with the example of a simple editor `tfe` (Text File Editor).
+- Section 3 to 23 describes the basics, with the example of a simple editor `tfe` (Text File Editor).
-- Section 22 to 25 describes GtkDrawingArea.
+- Section 24 to 27 describes GtkDrawingArea.
-- Section 26 to 30 describes the list model and the list view (GtkListView, GtkGridView and GtkColumnView).
+- Section 28 to 32 describes the list model and the list view (GtkListView, GtkGridView and GtkColumnView).
 It also describes GtkExpression.

 The latest version of the tutorial is located at [GTK4-tutorial GitHub repository](https://github.com/ToshioCP/Gtk4-tutorial).
 You can read it directly without download.

-There's a GitHub Page of this tutorial at [`https://toshiocp.github.io/Gtk4-tutorial/`](https://toshiocp.github.io/Gtk4-tutorial/).
-It is easier to read than the repository.
+There's a [GitHub Page](https://toshiocp.github.io/Gtk4-tutorial/) which is the HTML version of the tutorial.

 #### GTK 4 Documentation